zeroc-ice/ice/distribution/src/windows/bcc/doc/README.txt

 NMAKE and Message Compiler (MC.EXE)
 -----------------------------------

 In order to build Ice demos, you will need the Microsoft NMAKE and Message Compiler utilities.
 These are included in all full Microsoft C++ compiler distributions.

-You can download them as part of the Windows Platform SDK:
+You can also download them as part of the Windows Platform SDK:

   http://www.microsoft.com/downloads/details.aspx?FamilyId=E6E1C3DF-A74F-4207-8586-711EBE331CDC&displaylang=en

 Building and running the C++ demos
 ----------------------------------